dex4er/js-promise-readable/README.md

 ```

 The `PromiseReadable` object is an async iterator which returns a content of
-the stream chunk-by-chunk with the default size.
+the stream chunk-by-chunk with the default `chunkSize`.

 ### destroy